neerajk555/SQL-Training-exercise/module-15-professional-practices/06-Error-Detective.md

 # Error Detective — Professional Practices

+## 📋 Before You Start

+### Learning Objectives
+By completing these error detective challenges, you will:
+- Develop debugging skills for security and quality issues
+- Practice identifying SQL injection vulnerabilities
+- Learn to recognize poor documentation and naming practices
+- Build troubleshooting skills for production code
+- Understand critical professional standards

+### How to Approach Each Challenge
+1. **Read code as attacker** - how could this be exploited?
+2. **Identify security/quality issue** - SQL injection?
+Poor naming?
+3. **Assess impact** - could this cause data breach or loss?
+4. **Check the fix** - see secure/professional version
+5. **Test with malicious input** - verify fix prevents attacks

+**Beginner Tip:** Professional practice errors are the most dangerous in production!
+SQL injection can expose entire databases.
+Poor documentation causes maintenance nightmares.
+Build secure, readable habits now!

+---

+## Error Detective Challenges

 **Welcome, Detective!**

 Your mission: Find and fix dangerous bugs in production code.
 Each error represents a real-world mistake that causes security breaches, data loss, or system crashes.